chokri/a11y-prez/slides.md

 image: assets/old-lady-crazy.gif
 ---

-## What is A11y ?
+## 3 - Everyone is concerned

 Web accessibility also benefits people without disabilities, for example:

 - people using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.
-- older people with changing abilities due to ageing
+- people with changing abilities due to ageing
 - people with “temporary disabilities” such as a broken arm or lost glasses